Wycott/RepositoryResources/REPOTYPE.md

 # Usage

-Add one of these files wherever there is a solution or project that has been added to GitHub.
+Add one of these files for all active solutions or projects in GitHub.

 # The Repository Types